lmondada/dphil-thesis/content/01_intro/_index.md

 If we are serious about adopting classical compiler tooling for quantum computations, we will need to find a more convincing solution to this problem.
-Fortunately, classical compilation is a mature field that has already experienced (and solved!) most of the challenges that quantum compilers have faced, and will ever face, in peephole optimisation.
+Fortunately, classical compilation is a mature field that has already experienced (and solved!) most of the challenges that quantum compilers have faced and will ever face in peephole optimisation.
-Our proposal, described in {{< reflink "chap:rewriting" >}}, combines two modern compilation techniques that mitigate this and which we will review now: Superoptimisation and Equality saturation.
+Our proposal, described in {{< reflink "chap:rewriting" >}}, combines two modern compilation techniques that mitigate this, which we will review now: Superoptimisation and Equality saturation.

 ---

-Large compiler projects support a multitude of program representations and large sets of operations/instructions to be able to generate code for a wide array of devices and architectures.
+Large compiler projects support a multitude of program representations and large sets of operations/instructions to generate code for a wide array of devices and architectures.
-Designers of optimising compiler passes must thus necessarily put constraints on the program input format that the pass will accept.
+Thus, designers of optimising compiler passes must necessarily constrain the program input format that the pass will accept.
-In all likelihood, the pass will furthermore only be applicable for certain cost functions or for a limited set of hardware target.
+The pass will also only apply for certain cost functions or a limited set of hardware targets.
-This all leads to a proliferation of special purpose compiler passes that are bug-prone and must be carefully ordered to perform well across all the use cases of interest.
+This leads to a proliferation of special-purpose compiler passes that are bug-prone and must be carefully ordered to perform well across all the use cases of interest.
-On top of this, new instruction sets, architectures or new cost functions require new sets of compiler passes, in effect rebuilding the entire compilation pipeline.
+In addition, new instruction sets, architectures, or cost functions require new sets of compiler passes, effectively rebuilding the entire compilation pipeline.

 As early as 1979, Fraser suggested deriving peephole optimisations automatically @Fraser1979, an idea Massalin coined superoptimisation @Massalin1987.
 Instead of hard-coding the peephole optimisations as passes to be ordered and executed, useful valid program transformations are synthesised automatically.
-Early work used probabilistic verification, which meant that program transformations were generated ahead of time, and once verified manually, added to the compiler for use in optimisation @Massalin1987 @Sands2011.
+Early work used probabilistic verification, meaning that program transformations were generated ahead of time and, once verified manually, added to the compiler for optimisation @Massalin1987 @Sands2011.
-With advances in theorem proving techniques, program transformation synthesis and verification was further automated, resulting in end-to-end automatically generated and proven compiler transformations @Bansal2006 @Sasnauskas2017.
+With advances in theorem proving techniques, program transformation synthesis and verification were further automated, resulting in end-to-end automatically generated and proven compiler transformations @Bansal2006 @Sasnauskas2017.

-A particularly simple superoptimising compiler design was proposed in @Jia2019, specially for the purposes of computation graph optimisation @Fang2020 in deep learning.
+A straightforward superoptimising compiler design was proposed in @Jia2019, for graph optimisation @Fang2020 in deep learning.
 The set of all small programs, up to a threshold, is generated ahead of time and partitioned into disjoint classes of equivalent programs.
 This concisely expresses every possible peephole optimisation up to the specified
 size: for every small enough subset of instructions of an input program, its equivalence class can be determined.
-Any replacement of that set of instructions with another program in the same equivalence class is a valid transformation, and thus a potential peephole optimisation.
+Replacing that set of instructions with another program in the same equivalence class is a valid transformation and, thus, a potential peephole optimisation.

-#### Intro to chapter 5
+#### Intro to Chapter 5

-Our goal is to run pattern matching on GTSs to optimise stuff in a way that applies to many different regimes, i.e. remaining agnotic to the graph semantics.
-Thus not rely too much on rewrite strategies.
+Our goal is to run pattern matching on GTSs to optimise stuff in a way that applies to many different regimes, i.e. remaining agnostic to the graph semantics.
+Thus, we should not rely too much on rewrite strategies.
-This means we will need heuristics -- heuristics whose performance will necessarily be dependent on the overall size of the search space.
+This means we will need heuristics whose performance will necessarily depend on the overall size of the search space.

-This chapter contributes to this goal by introducing a data structure for the _concurrent_ exploration of the state space of GTSs.
+This chapter contributes to this goal by introducing a data structure for _concurrently_ exploring the state space of GTSs.
-As the name implies, this will allow for a parallelised exploration of the state space; but more importantly, we will see that it significantly reduces the size of the total search space, whilst keeping the solution space unchanged.
+As the name implies, this will allow for a parallelised exploration of the state space.
+More importantly, it significantly reduces the size of the total search space while keeping the solution space unchanged.